You can just picture it: a pretty cottage garden overflowing your front yard, with tons of heavy, scented blooms.

 Nothing wrecks curb appeal faster than rows of dead or dying shrubs and perennials.

 Spent plants that lived their natural lives are good candidates for a compost pile — if you grind them first, they’ll decompose faster.
 But if your landscaping succumbed to disease or infestation, it’s best to inter them in black plastic bags, then add to the trash.

-Weeds not only wreck the look of your landscaping, they compete with pricey vegetation for water and food.
+Weeds not only wreck your landscaping’s looks, they steal water and food from the plants you’d like to grow.
 Weeds also can shorten the life of brick, stone, and pavers by growing in mortar cracks.